 You can also check it with the sunset, moonrise, etc.

 Here is a list of all architectural sites in the world.
 This will give you information on every building.
-Just in case you have any qualms about the structures you photograph.
+Some of them are obvious choices.
+Other items on the list might surprise you.

 Post-Processing Architecture Photography